Pennyw0rth/NetExec-Wiki/smb-protocol/scan-for-vulnerabilities.md

 `nxc smb <ip> -u '' -p '' -M zerologon`

-### PetitPotam

-`nxc smb <ip> -u '' -p '' -M petitpotam`

 ### noPAC

 `nxc smb <ip> -u 'user' -p 'pass' -M nopac`

 {% hint style="warning" %}
-You need a credential for this one
+You need a credential for noPAC vulnerability check.
 {% endhint %}

+### PrintNightmare

+`nxc smb <ip> -u '' -p '' -M printnightmare`

+### MS17-010 (Not tested outside LAB environment)

+`nxc smb <ip> -u '' -p '' -M ms17-010`

 Or, try them all at once!
-Just list each one: `-M zerologon -M petitpotam`
+Just list each one: `-M zerologon -M printnightmare`

 # Scan for Coerce Vulnerabilities

 You can check for coerce vulnerabilities such as Petitpotam, DFSCoerce, PrinterBug, MSEven, and ShadowCoerce using the coerce_plus module.
+You can also use credentials to check for these vulnerabilities.

 `nxc smb <ip> -u '' -p '' -M coerce_plus`